eonil/swift-ot4/README.md

 Here OT4 is in rescue!
 --------------------------
-OT4 provides clean value-based rendering.
+OT4 provides clean value-based idempotent rendering.
 For the simplest case, you just build a tree and pass it to `OT4SnapshotView`.
 Here's an over-simplified example.

     let v = OT4SnapshotView<OT4KeyValueTree>
     var s = OT4KeyValueTree(key: 111, value: "top")